rust-lang-uz/book/rustbook-uz/src/ch14-02-publishing-to-crates-io.md

 To yank a version of a crate, in the directory of the crate that you’ve previously published, run `cargo yank` and specify which version you want to yank.
-For example, if we've published a crate named `guessing_game` version 1.0.1 and we want to yank it, in the project directory for `guessing_game` we'd
+For example, if we've published a crate named `kalkulyator` version 1.0.1 and we want to yank it, in the project directory for `kalkulyator` we'd
 run:

 <!-- manual-regeneration: